docsforadobe/aequery/README.md

 [For documentation, see the wiki section of this repository](https://bitbucket.org/motiondesign/aequery/wiki/Home)

 # Contributing
-What to include add something in AEQuery?
+What to add something in AEQuery?

 Look in the file tree to see if there is a place where it may fit.